 The Emotional Power of Feeling Understood

 Love languages go beyond ordinary romantic gestures.
 They express an essential emotional need.
-Feeling understood, heard, and valued in the way human beings naturally connect.
+Feeling understood, heard and valued in the way human beings naturally connect.
 When your partner understands your love language and conveys it effectively, your emotional bond is strengthened.

 That is, love stops being feeling, love becomes translation.